 Type of Asian Dance

-The diverse cultural, religious and traditions of the Asian countries are reflected not only in their lifestyles, but also in their dances.
+The diverse cultural, religious and traditions of the Asian countries are reflected not only in their lifestyles but also in their dances.
 Each country in Asia has several indigenous and ethnic groups within its own country.
 These groups have their own unique identities and traditions, which are also visible in their dances.
-Hence, this created several dancing diversities for each country.
+These create several dancing diversities for each country.

-This article celebrates these diverse types of dances in Asia.
-It however, highlights only a small collection of dances from some of these Asian countries, for your enjoyment.
+This article celebrates the diversity in Asian dances but will highlight only a small collection of dances from some of these Asian countries.